DRuXT/druxt.js/docs/nuxt/content/guide/proxy.md

 }
 ```

-If you are using a multi-site path, use the path as the value instead of `true`:
+For multi-site configurations, specify the path instead of using `true`:

 ```js
 export default {